valenticoder/react-tailwind-website/README.md

 # Getting Started with Create React App<br />
-This project was bootstrapped with Create React App.<br />
+This project has been boostrapped with Create React App.<br />

 # Available Scripts<br />
 In the project directory, you can run:<br />